ybs294000/SalaryScope/docs/deployment.md

 | Memory usage | Higher | Significantly lower |
 | Startup time | Slower | Faster |

-> **Note on the Lite App About tab:** The lite app renders its About content inline in `app.py` rather than importing `about_tab.py`.
-The content is a simplified version — it omits resume analysis, scenario analysis, Model Hub, and financial tools from the feature list.
+> **Note on the Lite App About tab:** The lite app renders its About content inline in `app-lite.py` rather than importing `about_tab.py`.
+The content is a simplified version — it omits resume analysis, scenario analysis, Model Hub, HR Tools, and financial tools from the feature list.

 > **Note on text input styling:** The lite app applies CSS styling to `.stTextInput` elements (which is commented out in the full app).
 This is a minor cosmetic difference with no functional impact.